Certified: Certified by the NC Dispute Resolution Commission

 should you select us to mediate your divorce?

-with us, did not rush or judge us.
-He was an excellent listener, helped
+was patient with us, did not rush or judge us.
+He was an excellent

+relationship.
 We believe the work we did with you helped us avoid

 contentious litigation.
 Our children have benefited from our peaceful,

 cooperative relationship, thanks to the work we did with you.
 Thank

-you!
-KH"

-and am grateful for your calm and kind approach to this process.
+you and am grateful for your calm and kind approach to this process.

 [My husband] and I are dedicated to making this change in our lives

 with dignity and consideration.
-Thank you for helping us accomplish our goal.
-AP"
+Thank you for helping us accomplish

 "This process has been made significantly more bearable because

-easy and comfortable.
-The whole process saved us a lot of time and money.
+light, easy and comfortable.
+The whole process saved us a lot of

+today.
 Thank you for helping us write up our separation agreement.
-Your kindness,

 divorce mediation, you will experience...